Annexation of Goa: Naval battle at Mormugão harbour

 On the morning of 18 December, the Portuguese sloop NRP Afonso de Albuquerque was anchored off Mormugao Harbour.
 Besides engaging Indian naval units, the ship was also tasked with providing a coastal artillery battery to defend the harbour and adjoining beaches, and providing vital radio communications with Lisbon after on-shore radio facilities had been destroyed in Indian airstrikes.

-At 09:00, three Indian frigates led by the INS Betwa (F139) took up position off the harbour, awaiting orders to attack the Afonso and secure sea access to the port.
+At 09:00, three Indian frigates led by the INS Betwa (F139), commanded by Commander R.K.S.
+Ghandhi, took up position off the harbour, awaiting orders to attack the Afonso and secure sea access to the port.
 At 11:00, Indian planes bombed Mormugão harbour.
 At 12:00, upon receiving clearance, the INS Betwa and the INS Beas (F137) entered the harbour and fired on the Afonso with their 4.5-inch guns while transmitting requests to surrender in morse code between shots.
-In response, the Afonso lifted anchor, headed out towards the enemy and returned fire with its 120 mm guns.
+In response, the Afonso lifted anchor, headed out towards the enemy and returned fire with its 120mm guns.

-The Afonso was outnumbered by the Indians, and was at a severe disadvantage since it was in a confined position that restricted its maneuvering, and because its four 120mm guns could fire only two rounds a minute, as compared to the 16 rounds per minute of the guns aboard the Indian frigates.
+The Afonso was outnumbered by the Indians, and was at a severe disadvantage since it was in a confined position that restricted its manoeuvring, and because its four 120mm guns could fire only two rounds a minute, as compared to the 16 rounds per minute of the guns aboard the Indian frigates.
 A few minutes into the exchange of fire, at 12:15, the Afonso took a direct hit in its control tower, injuring its weapons officer.
 At 12:25, an anti-personnel shrapnel bomb fired from an Indian vessel exploded directly over the ship, killing its radio officer and severely injuring its commander, Captain António da Cunha Aragão, after which First Officer Pinto da Cruz took command of the vessel.
 The ship's propulsion system was also badly damaged in this attack.